scot-taylor-ibm/compare-comply/parsing.md

 ## Provenance
 {: #provenance}

-Each object in the `types` and `categories` arrays includes a `provenance` object.
-The `provenance` object has one or more `id` keys.
-Each `id` key has a hashed value that you can send to IBM to provide feedback or receive support.
+Each object in the `types` and `categories` arrays includes a `provenance_ids` array.
+The `provenance_ids` array has one or more keys.
+Each key is a hashed value that you can send to IBM to provide feedback or receive support.